Leyton Orient F.C.: Rivalries

 Among Orient's main rivals are Southend United, with whom they contest the A13 derby.
 The rivalry came about after a period of Southend being Orient's geographically closest league rivals between 1998 and 2005.
-Although they have not often played in the same division, they have met in the League Cup in 2011–12 season, Leyton Orient beating the Shrimpers after extra time on penalties.
-More recently, Southend beat Orient 3–2 on aggregate in the 2012–13 Football League Trophy Southern Area final.
+Although they have not often played in the same division, they met in the League Cup in 2011–12 season, with Leyton Orient defeating Southend after extra time on penalties.
+In the 2012–13 Football League Trophy Southern Area final, Southend defeated Orient 3–2 on aggregate.

-Other local rivals include West Ham United, Millwall, Brentford, Dagenham & Redbridge, Colchester United, Cambridge United and Barnet.
+Other local rivals include West Ham United, Millwall, Brentford, Dagenham & Redbridge, Colchester United and Barnet.

 Historic rivals include neighbours Leyton and two other disbanded/merged clubs, Leytonstone and Walthamstow Avenue.
 The Dagenham & Redbridge rivalry continues the old rivalries with the latter two.